kartven2/GCP-Play/README.md

    e. color-with-nginx-workloads.yaml - Deployment of two services in GKE
                                         with NGINX as the LB (path based external HTTP load balancer)
+4. redis - Visitor application to demonstrate

+   a.
+App engine Java 11 flex deployment on Gcloud

+   b.
+Fragmented Layout with Spring Thymeleaf

+   c.
+Some jQuery hacks

+   <Open Item/Issue> : With GAE Java 11 and Redis memory store in Gcloud
+   redis.clients.jedis.JedisPool couldn't be configured with org.springframework.data.redis.core.RedisTemplate